Content

 If your diet lacks certain B vitamin-rich foods, or you have a health issue that prevents you from properly absorbing nutrients, you may develop a B vitamin deficiency.

 B vitamin deficiencies aren’t very common, but if you have one, you’re likely deficient in multiple B vitamins.
+And a B vitamin deficiency is only one type of nutrient deficiency associated with hair loss.

-Thiamine deficiency can affect your cardiovascular, immune and nervous systems.
-Symptoms can show up as impaired reflexes, sensory deficits (when you struggle to sense physical touch, temperatures or pain) and heart problems.
+Thiamine deficiency can affect your cardiovascular, immune, and nervous systems.
+Symptoms can show up as impaired reflexes, sensory deficits (when you struggle to sense physical touch, temperatures or pain), and heart problems.

 You might lack vitamin B1 if you eat lots of white rice or processed grains — but as noted, enriched rice often contains thiamine.

-Certain health issues, such as chronic alcoholism, malnutrition or the effects of bariatric surgery, can increase your risk of thiamine deficiency.
+Certain health issues, such as chronic alcoholism, malnutrition, or the effects of bariatric surgery, can increase your risk of thiamine deficiency.

 Read more about the hair-related effects of bariatric surgery in our guide to hair loss after bariatric surgery.